 Whether you’ve been in a relationship for a few months or a few decades, there are always ways to work on yourself and your relationship with your partner.
 Sometimes that means reading books that were written for that express purpose.
 Here, 11 relationship books that can help strengthen your partnership, according to experts in the couples therapy field— including one that a therapist says has actually saved her clients’ marriages.

-11 Relationship Books That are Actually Helpful, According to Marriage and Family Therapists
+11 Relationship Books That Are Actually Helpful, According to Marriage & Family Therapists

-“This book equips you to set healthy boundaries which are key to connecting with yourself and to ensuring that your relationship is supportive and caring,” raves Liz Colizza, LPC
+“This book equips you to set healthy boundaries which are key to connecting with yourself and to ensuring that your relationship is supportive and caring,” raves Colizza.

 “It’s so easy to get to a place where we are inattentive and reactive,” Rice tells us, noting that we especially see this with friends, family, kids, and especially our intimate relationships.
 “But the items we need to put in place to truly understand, listen, and support our loved ones,” she says, “that's the good stuff that this book offers.”